january1073/portfolio/google/google_cloud_cybersecurity/capstone/README.md

-# Respond and recover from a data breach in Google Cloud - capstone project of the Google Cloud Cybersecurity Certificate
+# Respond and recover from a data breach in Google Cloud
+## Capstone project of the Google Cloud Cybersecurity Certificate
 For the Google Cloud Cybersecuity Certificate capstone project, in addition to video lectures and multiple-choice questions, I had to complete practical tasks in a Google Cloud lab and create a security incident report.

 ## Facts (fictitious)